-Back at my studio I became involved in the intriguing process of adjusting and re-adjusting the elements of the picture in order to really make the colours sing and as always found that the emergence of this colour-generated light was something truly heart warming.
-That after all is why I paint.
+Back at his studio Tom became involved in the intriguing process of adjusting and re-adjusting the elements of the picture in order to make the colours really sing and as always found that the emergence of this colour-generated light was something truly heart warming.
+‘That after all is why I paint.’
+Tom reflected.

 Probably everyone has their shadows, those areas of sadness, frustration and worry that are part of life.
 Tom was discovering that for him the art of treescape painting had a particular way of carrying or suggesting all kinds of emotions and that in the long damp weeks of early spring of 2014 these tended to be of a darker hue.
 It’s not surprising then that he experienced the process of painting Hidden Path Through a Dark Wood https://www.hendersonsmith.co.uk/product/hidden-path-dark-wood/ as an exercise in working through such troubled feelings in which the discovery of a hidden path through this painted woodland became a kind of resolution through hope.

 Winter tree in afternoon sunshine ( https://www.hendersonsmith.co.uk/product/winter-tree-afternoon-sunshine/ ) celebrates one of those rare moments of brightness amid recent storms.
 The energy of this tree seen during such a lull in the weather perhaps enabled Tom to express something of the exuberance he could feel at such times, the late afternoon glow providing the warmth of colour to carry such an emotion.